Sleeping in Rental Cars: My €20/Week “Rent” Hack

 Cooking

-I use SOTO WindMaster stove, small pot, threaded gas canister (EN 417).
-Minimal setup, easy to pack in a small carry-on or for a hiking trip.
-You cannot take gas canisters on planes, you have to pick one up when you land.
+I use a SOTO WindMaster stove, small pot, threaded gas canister (EN 417).
+Minimal setup that’s easy to pack in a small carry-on or hiking backpack.
+You cannot take gas canisters on planes – you have to pick one up when you land.
 Hardware (Leroy Merlin), outdoor sports shops (Decathlon) or large supermarkets (Walmart) usually stock them.

 Check local regulations on open flames – fire bans apply in some areas, especially in the summer.